thodges36/bamazon/README.md

 # The Bamazon App
-Using MySQL Workbench and npm packages (inquirer and mysql), this app lets user place orders though command line.
+Using MySQL database and npm packages, this app lets user place orders though the command line.

 To begin: